 Its position on top of a quarry lets you enjoy dome of the most beautiful views of the city, especially the Montmartre neighbourhood.

 With its caves and cascades, it might make you forget that you’re still in Paris!

 You can easily organize a picnic in the park with your family or friends.

 Schedules: Every day from 7 AM to 10 PM in summer and from 7 AM to 8 PM in winter.

 Access: Metro station Buttes Chaumont (line 7 bis)

-10) Montmartre quarter
+10) Montmartre Quarter

 Known for the presence of the Sacré Cœur, Montmartre is one of Paris’ most iconic districts.

-It’s also the city that Dalida’s heart belonged to – she lived there during the 60s until her death.
+It’s also the area that Dalida’s heart belonged to – she lived there during the 60s until her death.
 You will also be able to admire the carved chest made in order to pay tribute to her, but also her house – which now has been sold.

 Access: Metro 12 – Station Abbesses